This berries and amaretti cheesecake has to be my all-time favourite dessert.

 - 100 g amaretti biscuits (5-6) crushed

-Line with cling film the bottom of a baking tray or a loaf tin depending on whether you fancy this cake as a rectangular, square or a round one, I will leave this up to you to decide.
+- Line with cling film the bottom of a baking tray or a loaf tin depending on whether you fancy this cake as a rectangular, square or round, I will leave this up to you to decide.